AndrewZhou924/Awesome-model-inversion-attack/README.md

 # Awesome-model-inversion-attack

+A curated list of resources for model inversion attack (MIA).

 ### What is the model inversion attack?
 In model inversion attacks, a malicious user attempts to recover the private dataset used to train a supervised neural network.
 A successful model inversion attack should generate realistic and diverse samples that accurately describe each of the classes in the private dataset.